Jerry Sags: Career

 Sags later returned to wrestling in 2001 as a trainer and with Knobbs as The Nasty Boys to wrestle in the short-lived X Wrestling Federation and the World Wrestling Council in Puerto Rico.
 He retired again after the promotion folded in 2002. but returned with Knobbs to reform The Nasty Boys on June 16, 2007, at Pro Wrestling Unplugged.
 On November 20, 2007, The Nasty Boys competed at the SmackDown! tapings from Tampa, Florida, wrestling in their first WWE match in years.
 The match was disastrous, and the team was accused of being unprofessionally stiff with their opponents, Dave Taylor and Drew McIntyre.

-On January 4, 2010, The Nasty Boys made an appearance on Total Nonstop Action Wrestling (TNA)'s TNA Impact!, feuding with Team 3D.
+On January 4, 2010, The Nasty Boys made an appearance on Total Nonstop Action Wrestling's TNA Impact!, feuding with Team 3D.
 On the January 21 edition of Impact!, the Nasty Boys competed in their first match for TNA, defeating the team of Eric Young and Kevin Nash.
 At Against All Odds, The Nasty Boys defeated Team 3D in a tag team match, when Jimmy Hart made his return to the company and interfered in the match on the Nasty Boys' behalf.

 On the February 25 edition of Impact!, Team 3D defeated The Nasty Boys in a tables match with Jesse Neal interfering on Team 3D's behalf.
 The Nasty Boys and Hart continued their feud with Team 3D, defeating them and the returning Brother Runt, a replacement for Jesse Neal who The Nastys attacked prior to a six-man tag team match.
 After the match, Neal attacked the Nastys and helped Team 3D throw Sags through a table.

 On March 29, 2010, The Nasty Boys were released by TNA following an incident at a TNA function attended by Spike TV executives.

 Personal life

 Sags and his wife Laura have four children, daughters Chloe and Madison, and sons Seve and Jax.
 They reside in Treasure Island, Florida near Brian Knobbs and Hulk Hogan.
-Sags' sister-in-law was married to the late pro wrestler Dusty Rhodes.
+Sags's sister-in-law Michelle was married to professional wrestler Dusty Rhodes.

-In 2011, Sags appeared in an episode of Man v.
-Food Nation in the show's Tampa, Florida episode, where he won his challenge.
+In 2011, Sags appeared in an episode of Man vs. Food in the show's Tampa, Florida episode, where he won his challenge.